TBIs Are Never Minor or MildMedical professionals generally divide TBIs into two categories:

 - Loss of speech

 - Difficulty controlling anger

+You Do Not Always Know Right Away That You Have a TBI Right AwayTraumatic brain injury symptoms are not always immediately apparent right after your accident.
+In some cases, blunt force trauma causes significant injuries that are visible right after the accident.
+Usually, the accident victim will receive immediate care for these injuries.
+These tend to be the most severe type of TBIs.
 TBIs can also be silent injuries, getting worse over time when untreated.
 Some accident victims may have no idea that they have suffered a TBI.
 In the meantime, they have lost valuable treatment time.
 They may have one of the symptoms from the above list and have no idea that it results from an injury to their brain.

+Treatment Time for a TBI Is Extremely ValuableThe longer that TBIs go untreated, the higher the chance you may have suffered irreversible brain damage.
+The moments and days after an accident are crucial to treating the injury to relieve some of the pressure on the brain and help you regain some function.
 A mild TBI can be difficult to detect, partially due to the nature of the injury.
 Another explanation is that doctors may focus on more visible and severe injuries that require their immediate attention after an accident.
 They may not take the time right after the accident to run the full battery of tests to discover other undiagnosed injuries.
 Their follow-up treatment recommendations will involve the conditions they addressed in the accident's immediate aftermath.

 Why TBIs Are Difficult to DetectPeople may not realize right away that they are suffering from a TBI because:

 - The symptoms may resemble other health problems the accident caused